cesarvr/blog/content/post/deploy-ocp.md

  oc new-build nodejs --name node-binary --binary=true
 ```

-Very similar to the one above but notice the lack of git repository and the addition of ```binary=true```, this tell our image to wait until we provide the source.
-Also, as we see before, this command creates an image stream and build config.
+Very similar to the one we use for source code but notice however the lack of git repository and the addition of ```binary=true```, this tell our image that we are just interested in the tools for running our application.

 ```
 # The builder configuration.